alexmkio/prisma-react-19/README.md

 # React 19 demo

 This project utilizes Next.js 15, React 19, and a Prisma ORM in order to get hands on experience with some of the new features in React 19.
 It's deployed [here](https://prisma-next-omega.vercel.app/).
-[Video walkthrough](https://youtu.be/X-D0pYz3m84)
+Video walkthrough [here](https://youtu.be/X-D0pYz3m84).

 ## Initial Setup